Tips for Visitors Driving in Australia

 - Supply your information to law enforcement agencies, who will in turn issue a fine to your postal address.

+The registered operator needs to pay the fine within 28 days upon receiving the notice.
 In any case, it is advisable that you pay any fines you receive before leaving the country.
-Failure to pay fines received in Australia may result in refusal of a hire car, refusal of entry or cancellation of a visa on a return visit.
+Failure to do so may result in refusal of a hire car, refusal of entry or cancellation of a visa on a return visit.